wpernath/ocpdev-book/chapter5/Chapter Five- GitOps and Argo CD.md

 ### Managing Secrets
 Another important task requiring a lot of thought is proper Secret management.
 A Secret contains access tokens to mission-critical external applications, such as databases, SAP systems, or in our case GitHub and Quay.io).
 You don't want to make that confidential informations publicly accessible in a Git repository.

-Instead, think about a solution like [Hashicorp Vault][21], where you are able to centrally manage your Secrets.
+Instead, think about a solution like [Hashicorp Vault][20], where you are able to centrally manage your Secrets.

 ## Summary
 The desire to automatically deploy the latest code into production is as old as information technology, I suppose.
 Automation *is* important, as it makes everybody in the release chain more productive and helps to create reproducible and well-documented deployments.

 There are many ideas and even more tools out there for how to implement automation.
 The easiest way, of course, is to create scripts for deployment that do exactly what you need.
-The downside of this is that scripts might become unmanageable after some time. *AO: You also tend to do a lot of copying, and then if you want to make a change you need to find and correct each script.*\*
+The downside of this is that scripts might become unmanageable after some time.
+You also tend to do a lot of copying, and then if you want to make a change you need to find and correct each script.

 With Kubernetes and GitOps, you can define everything as a file, which helps you store everything in a Version control system and use the conveniences it provides.